-ARTICLE VI.
-FEES AND EXPENSES
+ARTICLE F. FEES AND EXPENSES

-Section 134-36.
-Stormwater Management Plan Review Fee
+Section 134-38.
+Stormwater Management Plan Review Fees and Escrow

-The Municipality shall establish a review fee schedule by Resolution of the governing body to defray review costs incurred by the municipality, any outside review agencies or entities necessary to review submitted plans, and the municipal engineer.
-The municipality shall periodically update the review fee schedule to ensure that review costs are adequately reimbursed.
+The Township shall establish a review fee and escrow schedule by Resolution of the Board of Supervisors to defray review costs incurred by the Township, any outside review agencies or entities necessary to review submitted plans, and the Township Engineer.
+The Township shall periodically update the review fee schedule to ensure that review costs are adequately reimbursed.
 The applicant shall pay all fees.

-Section 134-37.
+Section 134-39.
 Expenses Covered by Fees and Escrow